cgwire/kitsu/docs/publisher/README.md

 When you are ready to publish your work, click on the **Add a review to publish** button.

-## Publish a Preview from the Publisher
+## Publish a Preview From the Publisher

 You can either upload the preview manually or let the Kitsu Publisher do it for you.
 Kitsu Publisher will detect the open DCC and project.